-- 7.1.4 Special arrangements shall be made to prevent mechanical damages to the protective insulating coating during transportation, handling operations and storage of pipes. - 7.1.5 The metal components of flexible subsea pipelines, in contact with seawater (connecting end fittings), shall be protected against the external corrosion by means of a combination of methods: the corrosion-resistant coating and electrochemical (cathodic protection or sacrificial anode system) protection.
+- 7.1.4 Special arrangements shall be made to prevent mechanical damages to the protective insulating coating during transportation, handling operations and storage of pipes. - 7.1.5 Steel pipes and the metal components of flexible subsea pipelines, in contact with seawater (connecting end fittings), shall be protected against the external corrosion by means of a combination of methods: the corrosion-resistant coating and electrochemical (cathodic protection or sacrificial anode system) protection. - 7.1.6 Corrosion-resistant coating, electrochemical protection devices shall comply with the requirements of the branch standards (standards of the firm), national and international standards and/or standards of the technical documentation approved by the Register (refer to 1.5.9).